 Our daily exposure to 80,000 toxins from pesticides, smog, pollution, chemicals, food additives, personal care products, medication, alcohol, and other sources make the liver’s job of cleansing the body nearly impossible.

-It’s important to realize that while you liver is busy processing all of these chemicals, unstable and highly toxic byproducts are produced.
+It’s important to realize that while your liver is busy processing all of these chemicals, unstable and highly toxic byproducts are produced.
 This toxic waste can attack and injure the liver (5).

-In 2009, the Center for Disease Control published its Fourth National Report on Human Exposure to Environment Chemicals, which pointed out that people have an average of 500 environmental chemicals in their bodies.
-(6) That’s an impossible job for the liver to handle without some assistance.
+In 2009, the Center for Disease Control published its Fourth National Report on Human Exposure to Environment Chemicals, which pointed out that people have, on average, 500 environmental chemicals in their bodies (6).
+That’s an impossible job for the liver to handle without some assistance.

 It Gets Worse